 - Compensatory measures

 - Measures for the protection against excessive importing

 - Measures for the protection of the balance of payments equilibrium.

-The basic rules of foreign trade in goods were established by the provisions of Foreign Trade Act (“Off.
+For the purposes of the Foreign Trade Act (“Off.
 Herald of RS”, Nos.
-36/2009, 36/2011 – other act, 88/2011 and 89/2015 – other act) (hereinafter: Foreign Trade Act
+36/2009, 36/2011 – other act, 88/2011 and 89/2015 – other act): Continue reading Measures of protection from unfair competiton according to Foreign Trade Act